scrapnode/blog.scrapnode.com/_posts/2023-02-09-gitlfow-at-a-startup.md

 1. When the developer commits their code with a predefined hashtag to a development branch (e.g. `develop-one`), a Github Action workflow is triggered for the corresponding branch.
 This workflow builds and pusesh a new Docker image to the Image Registry
 2. Our CD platform checks for new images every five minutes and deploys them if a new image is found
 3. Upon sucessfull deployment, the CD platform sends a notification to our Slack channel, letting team members know their deployment is completed.
-They can then test their features or bug fixes in th development environment
+They can then test their features or bug fixes in tha development environment